Ten Things You Can’t Control, so Can Quit Worrying About

 But I am not those things.

 They are known by what I refer to as ‘I’ or ‘Sam’.
-They are not what is aware of them.
+The body and mind are not what is aware of them.

 How can an entity which itself is comprised of thoughts, feelings, sensations and perceptions, be the primary source of other thoughts, feelings sensations and perceptions, and therefore be somehow ‘in control’ of them?